patchworkhealth/AppDepInstaller/README.md

 - detox-cli
 - fb-idb

-It also installes adds a default androoid emulator
+It also installs a default android emulator